 I feel a bit bad writing these blunt ditties, but the reality is that most graduates are unskilled when they leave their studies.
 The paradox here is that you might be employable (you probably heard lots about this at your Uni open day – that Sport and Exercise Science degrees make you very employable, it’s rue, but mostly …) in industries that just require an all-rounder where they can train you up.
 But if your aspiration is to have a sports science career in performance support then unskilled is not good enough – you will have to acquire relevant experience applying your knowledge.
 Also you then need to be able to showcase your skills, abilities and experience.
-These are the two critical elements in transitioning to work.
+These are the two critical elements in transitioning to work in sports science.
 You have to have vocational skills and you have to show them in a way that makes sense to prospective employers.

-A brutal reality that graduates need to face is realising that their certificates, grades and degrees are not the same as work relevant skills.
+A brutal reality that sports scientist graduates need to face is realising that their certificates, grades and degrees are not the same as work relevant skills.
 Think about it for a moment.
 You sit in a lecture, you read some journals, you write an essay, you get a result – this is not the same as meeting an athlete and coach for the first time, building rapport, doing a needs analysis, communicating in a way that means something to the person in front of you, creating motivation for behaviour change, focusing your work for maximum effect.
 These are different skills.

 Feeling a little lost now?
 Don’t worry here’s what you need to do.
 You need to build a bridge over the cliff edge that connects with another cliff – employment;